binkwang/TSP-Demo/README.md

 # TSP-Demo

 ## Note
-> The purpose of this app is to take a list of destinations provided by the user and solve the classic Travelling Salesman Problem; that is, provide the shortest route which will go through all of the destinations.
+> The purpose of this app is to take a list of destinations provided by user and solve the classic Travelling Salesman Problem; that is, provide the shortest route which will go through all of the destinations.
 >
-> Please have a revidew and provide feedback.

 ## Services Dependency
 > Google directions web service to support the route directions.
 A DirectionAPIKey is required (has been setting in the project) , you can also replace the Key with yours.